Teledermatology / teledermoscopy and Firstcheck – a medical overview

 Teledermatology can empower patients to become more involved in maintaining health and wellness

 Teledermatology puts the tools for skin health and wellbeing in the hands of patients.
-It encourages a proactive approach to wellness, as opposed to the ambulance at the bottom of the cliff.
+It encourages a proactive approach to wellness, rather than relying on ‘an ambulance at the bottom of the cliff’.

 “Most participants who conducted mobile teledermoscopy (86%) agreed that mobile teledermoscopy motivated them to conduct SSE [skin self-examination] regularly” (“Consumer acceptance of patient-performed mobile teledermoscopy for the early detection of melanoma“).